salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 In theory we also want $m_R \approx n_R$ to minimize the number of fetched elements.
 However, in practice, I've found out that the non-square $m_R \times n_R= 16 \times 6$ kernel shows the best results on my machine.
 You are free to try out different kernel sizes, for example, $8 \times 12$, $8 \times 13$, $8 \times 14$ and compare the performance on your CPU.

-Let's implement the $16 \times 6$ kernel in C. The code can be found in `matmul_kernel.c`.
+Let's implement the $16 \times 6$ kernel in C. The code can be found in [matmul_kernel.c](https://github.com/salykova/matmul.c/blob/main/tutorial/matmul_kernel.c).
 To use the SIMD instructions we need to include the `immintin.h` library.

 ```c
 #include <immintrin.h>